Floods, outages stall energy firms' restart efforts after Ida - Up News Info

 Article content

-Offshore, 95% of the Gulf’s oil production and 94% of its gas output remained shut, the Bureau of Safety and Environmental Enforcement said.
-A total of 288 production platforms and 11 rigs remained evacuated.
+Most offshore U.S. Gulf of Mexico oil and gas output was halted with 94% of oil and natural gas production suspended on Tuesday, U.S. regulator Bureau of Safety and Environmental Enforcement said.
+A total of 278 production platforms and nine rigs remained evacuated.

 Ports from New Orleans to Pascagoula, Mississippi, were closed on Tuesday, including Louisiana Offshore Oil Port (LOOP), the largest U.S. privately owned crude export and import terminal.
 LOOP’s initial review found no major damage to marine operations, a person familiar with the matter said, and the company was working with oil shippers to minimize disruption.